MsTiik/quran-video-maker-ffmpeg/README.md

 | `--custom-timing` | Custom timing file (VTT or SRT, required with custom audio) | - |
 | `--text-padding` | Override horizontal padding fraction (0-0.45) applied to both languages | From config (default 0.05) |

 **Note:** When using custom audio & timing, the renderer trims the requested range, inserts a Bismillah clip, and re-bases the verse timings so your clip can start at any ayah.
+Built-in gapless data is still disabled for now, so gapless renders require `--custom-audio` + `--custom-timing`.

 ### Localization Assets